 - Travel Expenses –

 If you are not eligible for home visits for your medical care in the aftermath of your accident, you may need to travel to a hospital or medical centre for treatment.
 Retain any receipts that pertain to taxi or train fares in this instance in order to add them to your complete compensation claim.

 - Medical Expenses –

-You may find that you incur some costs for medical treatment following your accident, whether in form of medications, bandages and wound dressings or physical therapy appointments to get you back on your feet.
+You may find that you incur some costs for medical treatment following your accident, whether in the form of medications, bandages and wound dressings or physical therapy appointments to get you back on your feet.
 Keep records and receipts relating to these expenses, as you will be eligible to reclaim them.

 The most often-raised cases of holiday accident claims in the UK are as follows:

 - Slips, trips and falls, whether they be on caravan steps or around the holiday park itself.
-Sub-standard maintenance of communal areas, including showers and toilets, are another example of a caravan park owner failing in their duty of care towards customers.
+Sub-standard maintenance of communal areas, including showers and toilets, is another example of a caravan park owner failing in their duty of care towards customers.

 - Vehicle collisions in the car park and surrounding area.

 - Bicycle accidents, including collisions and falls, around the holiday camp.